KenanBek/kenanbek.github.io/_drafts/fluent-in-golang-python-and-javascript.markdown

 Personally, as a human, I am fluent in 4 human langauges: English, Russian, Turkish and Azerbaijani.
 I am able to explain want I mean to another human being.

 Also, I am a nerd and love programming.
-So, my goal is to be fluent also in programming languages: Golang, Python and JavaScript.
+So, my goal is to be fluent also in programming languages.
+These languages are: Golang, Python and JavaScript.

+Actually my final goal also includes C++ and Rust.
+But, as you could imagine 3 languages

 Before we dive into details of how, let's clarify the following points: